ulfschneider/ulfschneider.github.io/_posts/journal/2020-04-09-website-accessibility-got-worse.md

 The accessibility situation also seems to resonate with others.
 For example, Ethan Marcotte explains his approach of writing an [Accessibility Statement](https://ethanmarcotte.com/wrote/an-accessibility-statement/) for his site.

 I like the idea of writing an accessibility statement.
-I want to focus on accessibility and writing the statement is an excellent way of making me conscious, and to set a level to reach.
+I want to focus on accessibility.
+Writing the statement is an excellent way of making me conscious, and to set a level to reach.